matiasestigarribia/morse_translator/README.md

 # morse_translator
-#POO program for morse translating.
+#POO program for morse translating using playsound